The words “redesign” and “replatforming” are enough to make most ecommerce managers and developers break out in a cold sweat.

 Ok, so we’ve already pressed the importance of continuous website evolution as opposed to one-off, complete makeovers.
 Taking this approach will mitigate the effects of confused visitors, better distribute resources, and lead to more powerful improvements on a much more regular basis.

-But it’s important to be clear about what exactly continuous evaluation and evolution involves.
-It’s easy to fall into the trap of implementing small tweaks and changes from time to time, or focusing exclusively on irregular UX audits.
+But it’s important to be clear about what exactly continuous evaluation and evolution involve.
+It’s easy to fall into the trap of implementing small tweaks and changes from time to time or focusing exclusively on irregular UX audits.
 As with big one-off redesigns every few years, your site will slowly become outdated.

 “Ecommerce optimization” refers to a process that occupies a middle-ground between these two extremes.
 It describes an approach that’s based on regular site-wide testing and updating of features and design across your entire site, and encompasses both desktop and mobile optimization.

-If you take this approach, regularly split-testing page elements and new features and implementing changes accordingly, you will be able to consistently improve your site without having to undertake major redesigns.
+If you take this approach, regularly split-testing page elements and new features and implementing changes accordingly, you will be able to consistently improve your site (and improve mobile website) without having to undertake major redesigns.
 In fact, you will actually find that revenue is more positively impacted when compared with alternatives.
 You’ll be able to drive powerful, constant change.

 We’ve covered the “evolution” process in previous posts and it’s made up four key parts:

 If you’re running a seven or eight-figure online store, the process can be quite resource-intensive.
 Fortunately, there are outsourcing alternatives.
-At Growcode (shameless plug), we’ve found that it usually takes five to six dedicated people to run an effective ecommerce optimization strategy.
+At Growcode (shameless plug), we’ve found that it usually takes five to six dedicated people to run an effective ecommerce optimization strategy (our ecommerce optimization checklist can help in this process).
 That is why we believe that instead of looking for top-notch talent to grow the team in-house, it’s better for small and medium-sized retailers to hand the whole task over to a capable partner.

 Ecommerce development mistake #4: Focusing on the wrong metrics! #ecommerce #optimization #redesign #replatforming #development Click To Tweet

-One of the big mistakes we see time and again is the tendency for ecommerce managers to over-focus on conversion rates.
+One of the big ecommerce development mistakes we see time and again is the tendency for ecommerce managers to over-focus on conversion rates.

 When you’re implementing changes to your online store, it’s important to take a broad view when it comes to metrics.
 Working with hundreds of ecommerce stores, we’ve found that tunnel-vision when it comes to metrics is one of the biggest obstacles to increasing revenue.